Tuesday, 2 October 2018

 Amy Downham (Angela) has a wonderful character to play and her voice is delightfully infuriating while also keeping that comic edge, Angela sometimes lets her tongue run away with her while trying to keep up with Bev's life tales.

 Liam Bergin (Tony) depicts the typical 70's heart throb.
-Long hair, beard, tache, hairy chest, smart, trendy clothes and at times mysteriously silent. he also used to be a pro footballer - for a short time.
+Long hair, beard, tache, hairy chest, smart, trendy clothes and at times mysteriously silent.
+He also used to be a pro footballer - for a short time.
 It makes you wonder why he has married Angela at times.
 You can tell he has an eye for the ladies as he is seduced by Beverley, right under everyone's nose.

 Susie Emmett (Susan) is also another wonderful character driven part, as are all the characters in this play.
 Susan is well bred, divorced and nervous about leaving Abigail and the party, especially with all the horror stories the others drip feed her about their past party experiences.